 The Eisenhower Box is quite popular these days.
 But what is it?
 You see, priority, or the order in which we rank things based on a particular criterion, is a concept that permeates every aspect of our lives.
-This ranking happens every day, whether or not we think about it, or whether we do it consciously or subconsciously or, sometimes, unconsciously.
+This ranking happens every day, whether or not we think about it or do it consciously or subconsciously or, sometimes, unconsciously.
 Therefore, it’s only natural that we all strive to find better ways to deal with it.

 Priority Is Everywhere

-Think about your day-to-day activities, from the most trivial ones, such as eating or taking a shower, to more complex ones such as buying a house.
+Think about your day-to-day activities, from the most trivial ones, such as eating or taking a shower, to more complex ones, such as buying a house.
 When you perform any of those activities or any intermediate tasks that might one day get you to those activities, you decide about priority.

 Now, priority is not one big, overarching thing controlling all aspects of your life.
 You compartmentalize your life into different boxes, and inside those boxes, you order items by their priority.
 For example, your marriage has a set of priorities, your place of employment has others, while your hobby has yet another.